rishabhstein/git-11ty-blog/src/posts/2025-11-04-a-lesson-learnt-about-blogging.md

 tags: ["blog", "career", "philosophy"]
 ---

-For many days, I have been pondering on a quote from **Marcus Aurelius**.
+For many days, I have been reflecting on a quote from **Marcus Aurelius**.

 > If you seek tranquility, do less—or at least only what is essential